-Resources and monitor resources such as AWS virtual ip resouces execute AWS CLi internally.
+Some of EXPRESSCLUSTER's functions internally run AWS CLI for their processes.
 To run AWS CLI successfully, you need to set up IAM in advance.

-You can give access permissions to AWS CLI by using IAM Role or IAM User.
-IAM Role method offers a high-level of security because you do not have to store AWS access key ID and AWS secret access key in an instance.
-Therefore, it is recommended to use IAM Role basically.
+You can give access permissions to AWS CLI by using IAM role or IAM user.
+IAM role method offers a high-level of security because you do not have to store AWS access key ID and AWS secret access key in an instance.
+Therefore, it is recommended to use IAM role basically.